Fly Fishing Big Sky Country

 The Big Hole River in Montana is one of the most infamous rivers of them all for fly fishing and scenery.
 The Big Hole River only flows for 155 miles and starts at Skinner Lake in the Beaverhead Mountains close to the Idaho state border.
 Three sections can characterize the Big Hole River; the Upper Big Hole River, Big Hole River Canyon, and the lower.
 It begins as a scenic, mountainous, smaller flowing stream through Wisdom, Montana.
 Eventually, it turns into the Big Hole River valley, where the flow volume is more notable and braids through gorgeous cottonwoods.
 It is known for its unique brown stain from iron content levels, yet it is still evident.
 But don’t let this fool you because there is a significant population of feasting trout that don’t mind it one bit.

-There are 155 miles of river that make up the Big Hole, with a great portion being private and public.
+155 miles of river make up the Big Hole, with a great portion being public.
 The river along Highway 43 is the most accessible, with both official and unofficial access points throughout.
 This section of the river is ideal for wade fisherman with a narrower width and calmer current.
 In the upper river, this reach of the Big Hole River is characterized by a slow-moving, high meadow stream and where native Arctic Grayling also call it home.
 One will also find a good brook trout population here and a smaller population of rainbows and browns.

 Heavily populated by thick stonefly hatches, the canyon section of the river is defined by large boulders and pocket water.
 The steep canyon walls provide tons of structure for these fish.
 Anglers should come prepared with nymphs, streamers, and dries and be ready to switch up methods.
 A significant number of resident trout, unmatched scenery, and fantastic bug hatches throughout the primary fishing season make the Canyon section of the Big Hole River a world-class trout fishery.